-PIN, list of PINs, using previously created password sets (if any), to authenticate access to this route.
+PIN, from PIN Lists, using the previously created password sets (if any), to authenticate access to this route.
 PIN sets can be configured in the VitalPBX PIN dialog.

 Outbound CID, it allows you to define a specific Caller ID Number/Name that will be using on this outbound route when the "Overwrite CID" setting is enabled.